swch/strivve-docs-nextjs/src/pages/integrations/sso-microservice/index.md

 ```

 It's a very similar pattern and requires the same developer integrator and user credentials to set up.
-You'll also notice the usage of "custom\_data", which is a gneric object that can be passed into a user object.
-This custom_data atribute will appear in downstrem reporting and as part of [webhook notifications](/resources/notifications/).
+You'll also notice the usage of "custom\_data", which is a generic object that can be passed into a user object.
+This custom_data attribute will appear in downstream reporting and as part of [webhook notifications](/resources/notifications/).

 ### Java

-There is a corresponding [Java](https://github.com/swch/strivve-sdk-java) that accomplishes the same function:
+There is a corresponding [Java SDK](https://github.com/swch/strivve-sdk-java) that accomplishes the same function:

 ```java
 import javax.json.*;